nianticlabs/simplerecon/README.md

 ## 💾 ScanNetv2 Dataset

-Please follow the instructions [here](https://github.com/ScanNet/ScanNet) to download the dataset.
-This dataset is quite big (>2TB), so make sure you have enough space, especially for extracting files.
+~~Please follow the instructions [here](https://github.com/ScanNet/ScanNet) to download the dataset.
+This dataset is quite big (>2TB), so make sure you have enough space, especially for extracting files.~~

-Once downloaded, use this [script](https://github.com/ScanNet/ScanNet/tree/master/SensReader/python) to export raw sensor data to images and depth files.
+~~Once downloaded, use this [script](https://github.com/ScanNet/ScanNet/tree/master/SensReader/python) to export raw sensor data to images and depth files.~~

+We've written a quick tutorial and included modified scripts to help you with downloading and extracting ScanNetv2.
+You can find them at [data_scripts/scannet_wrangling_scripts/](data_scripts/scannet_wrangling_scripts)

 You should change the `dataset_path` config argument for ScanNetv2 data configs at `configs/data/` to match where your dataset is.